-Although it’s September and pumpkins are running rampant in the stores, I’m digging in my heels and not letting go of summer.
-Since my fridge is still packed with summer tomatoes, corn and zucchini and the temperatures are still in the 70s in New York, it’s clear to me that summer is still here.
-To celebrate the season’s continuation, I’m using one of the best (IMHO) pieces of summer produce—the zucchini—to create muffins.
-The zucchini and applesauce in the recipe create a soft and moist muffin that melts in your mouth.
-And if you really want to ease into fall, these muffins have a hint of cinnamon and nutmeg.
+To celebrate the summer season, get your zucchini fill in more than just salads.
+The zucchini and applesauce in this recipe create a soft and moist muffin that melts in your mouth.
+And the hint of cinnamon and nutmeg will have you dreaming of the coming fall season.
 Plus, they are made with whole wheat flour and oats for an added boost of protein and fiber.
-Feel free to throw some semi-sweet chocolate chips on top and pop one in your mouth for pre-run fuel.
+Feel free to throw some dark chocolate chips on top and pop one in your mouth for pre-run fuel.

 Makes 12 muffins